Protesters install 'new plaque' at Sanam Luang

 The protesters then raised their hands to deliver a three-finger salute, the symbol of the movement, for six seconds.

-The demonstrators chose 6.39am as an “auspicious time” to install the new plaque on the ground of Sanam Luang.
-After a brief ceremony, it was embedded in the concrete.
+The demonstrators chose 6.39am as an “auspicious time” to install the new plaque — dubbed “1932 Revolution Plaque 2.0” by some — on the ground of Sanam Luang.
+After a brief ceremony, it was embedded in the concrete and cemented in place.

-Protest leaders subsequently presented a petition for reform of the monarchy to the Metropolitan Police Bureau.
+Protest leaders subsequently presented a petition for reform of the monarchy to Pol Lt Gen Papakpon Pongpetra, commissioner of the Metropolitan Police Bureau.

-Around 9am, Mr Parit declared the rally over, but said demonstrators would gather again outside Parliament on Thursday, the second day of a two-day debate on amending the constitution.
+Around 9am, Mr Parit declared the rally over, but said demonstrators would gather again outside Parliament on Thursday, the second day of a two-day debate on motions to amend the constitution.